nullicman/loomo-jailbreak/README.md

 1. Put Loomo in DNX Fastboot mode from its BIOS so that it can receive a flash update.
 2. Connect to Loomo while its booting into DNX Fastboot mode from a computer that has fastboot&adb + Intel Platform Flash Tool Lite installed on it.
 3. Load up the userdebug.zip rooted Android image into Intel Platform Flash Tool Lite and begin flashing.
-4. If all goes well, you'll be back to the Provision app screen once flashing is complete, except this time you'll have root shell access over adb from boot.
+4. (Get Passed Provision App with Fake Verification Server) If all goes well, you'll be back to the Provision app on the language selection screen once flashing is complete, except this time you'll have root shell access over adb from boot.
-5. Start a root shell over adb into the Loomo from the computer and update a few SQL records that re-enable functionality of the Loomo that is being blocked by the Provision app until it verifies you with the API server (which it of course cannot anymore).
+5. Start a root shell over adb into the Loomo from the computer and set the robot mode to "gx" which tells the Provision App to treat the Loomo differently.
-6. Reboot from adb.
-7. Disable the Provision app after the reboot via `adb shell` and set the "Launcher" as default and now you can use Loomo normally* (drawbacks listed in the Notes section below).
+6. Start the fake verification server on your computer and put the activateurl with your computer's local IP on the Loomo's internal storage directory (this tells Loomo to point at a different verification server than the original one).
+7. Select language and connect to same WiFi network that the computer is on.
+Loomo will connect out to the fake verification server and exit successfully to the Android Launcher in Developer Mode.
+8. Reboot to restore all Android Launcher functionality.
+9. Restore RobotMainApp for use in Developer Mode.
+10. Restore Loomo Skills ("Ok Loomo", "Follow Me", etc.)
+11. Set a User Id
+12. (Optional) switch to User Mode and back again to Developer Mode if desired.
+13. Disable Loomo speed limit.

 ## Prerequisites
 * Laptop or PC running Ubuntu 20.04 (or 22.04 or 24.04 would probably work too).